vikejs/vike/README.md

 This page is written in _Markdown_.
 ```

-The data of the front matter is then usually available has an export,
+The front matter data is usually available has an export,
 which you can access at [`pageContext.pageExports`](#pagecontext).

 <br/><br/>